Fysikteknologsektionen/foton/readme.md

 * author - Author(s) of the images
 * date - Date of the album
 * thumbnail - The filename of the image contained in the album to be used as album thumbnail
-* order - Integer representing the order albums should be displayed in.
-Higher integer means the album will be listed earlier in the grid

 The album will also have a key given as the name of the album directory.
 OBS: This has to be safe to use as URL!

+Albums are sorted by date.
 Images in albums are sorted alphabetically by their name.

 ## API
  A list of all albums and album details can be fetched as JSON via the API.
 The available parameters are: